tc39/notes/meetings/2024-07/july-30.md

 MF: Yes, I would like to ask for Stage 1 now.

 USA: Wait.
-We already hard a lot of support so far.
+We already heard a lot of support so far.
 Let’s give it a minute or so to see if anybody has any more to add.
 Nothing on the queue yet.
 You have consensus.
 Congratulations on Stage 1.

 MF: Thank you.
 As I mentioned, I have a couple more things if anybody wants to give feedback, I would be happy to hear.
 Again, this proposal, just like the concurrency control, is more worked because they are split from further along proposals.
 This question is further along.
 This would be the name of `toAsync` and name of `unordered` don’t really match even though they’re doing kind of the same thing of giving this new prototype.
 Should they match a little more closely?
 Should async iterator helpers be updated to say `.async()` or change the name `toUnordered()`?
 I don’t know.